strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==

+= 2.0.2 - 2019-01-10 =
+* BUG FIX: Fixed issues when using non-US currencies.
+Using the pmpro_round_price function in a few places it was needed.
+Prepared for a later update that will increase the number of decimals on certain columns in the DB to 8 to support currencies like Bitcoin, but shelving the actual DB update for version 2.1.
+* BUG FIX: Fixed issue where existing users who checked out could run into problems.
+Added a getMembershipLevelAtCheckout method to the MemberOrder class and using that during checkout.
+The getMembershipLevel method would see the user_id property of the order (added to orders at checkout in version 2.0) and lookup the level data from the pmpro_memberships_users table instead of using the pmpro_level global.
+Then gateways like PayPal Express (but others also) would use the wrong data when making calls to pmpro_isLevelRecurring/etc.
+* BUG FIX: Fixed bug where a notice to deactivate the Better Logins Report plugin could show up for users who couldn't deactive the plugin.
+* BUG FIX: Fixed bad translation in the membership_expired.html file of the French translation.
+* BUG FIX: Fixed some strings on updated reports that weren't wrapped for translation.

 = 2.0.1 - 2019-01-03 =
 * BUG FIX: Fixed issue where the PMPro dashboard and reports pages would appear blank if certain other plugins were active.